 • Extensive experience in cell culture is essential.

-• Experience of culturing category 2 pathogens (preferred).
+• Experience of culturing category 2 pathogens (preferred but not essential).

 • Ability to work independently and/or as part of a team